-- Reykjavik City Hi Hostel: The most convenient hostel for those planning to walk the Laugavegur, the City Hi Hostel is located adjacent to the campsite as well as the bus pick-up location for getting to Landmannalaugar.
+- Dalur Hi Hostel: The most convenient hostel for those planning to walk the Laugavegur, the Dalur Hi Hostel is located adjacent to the campsite as well as the bus pick-up location for getting to Landmannalaugar.

 - Hilton Reykjavik Nordica: For those looking for a more traditional hotel, we would highly recommend the Hilton Reykjavik Nordica.
 Located on the edge of central Reykjavik, the hotel offers nice rooms, a fantastic breakfast, and is just a short walk from the campsite for catching the bus to Landmannalaugar.